Bidishabiswas1704/Time_series_analysis/README.md

   - Screenshot of forecasted results compared with actual data.
   - Highlighted insights or patterns revealed through the forecasting results.

-## 📊 Model Evaluation Metrics
-- Explanation of model evaluation metrics (MSE, RMSE) and their interpretation.
-- Screenshot of these metrics in the notebook.

 ## 📊 Visualization and Interpretation
 - Screenshots of key visualizations aiding in the interpretation of historical and forecasted data.